Are you looking to keep your bearded dragon happy and stimulated?

 Just ensure the ball can’t accidentally be swallowed.

 This is a bearded dragon.
 Not a cat!

-But beardies also love to chase the little red dot of a laser pointer.
+But beardies also love to chase the tiny red dot of a laser pointer.

-This is most likely because it reminds them of some kind of food, so they chase it.
+This is most likely because it reminds them of some food, so they pursue it.

 Those who don’t like this play technique have two main problems:

 - The beardy will chase until it’s exhausted.

 - You’re “teasing” it with a food trigger, but not rewarding it.

 I agree with these points, but if you play within reason, there’s no problem.

 Don’t use the pointer to play for more than 5 minutes at a time — 10 at the most.